Bijective Cremona transformations of the plane: Basic properties on the bijective Cremona group

+where $k_\Gamma$ is finitely-generated over $k_0$ and $[k_\Gamma:k]$ is finite.
+By the Artin--Tate lemma \cite{AT51}*{Theorem~1}, $k$ is finitely-generated over $k_0$.
+Hence $[k:k_0]$ is finite.
+(See, e.g., \cite{AM69}*{Proposition~7.9}.)
+As $[k^s:k]$ is finite by hypothesis, we conclude that $[k^s:k_0]$ is finite, contradiction. \end{proof}

-The construction of the Cremona maps in Lemma~\ref{lem:existence} requires careful selections of the candidates for the indeterminacy points in $\bP^2$.
-Before we prove Lemma~\ref{lem:existence}, we first prove two statements which help us accomplish the positioning problem.
+When $k^s/k$ is an infinite extension, our strategy is to construct a sequence of elements in $\BCr_2(k)$ whose indeterminacy loci contain points of arbitrarily large degrees.
+The construction requires careful selections of the candidates for the indeterminacy points in $\bP^2$.
+Let us start with a few lemmas that help us deal with the positioning problem.